blakewrege/blakewrege.github.io/index.md

 	<img src="/assets/images/blake.jpg" alt="Blake">

-<p>Hello I'm Blake Wrege!
+<p class="main">Hello I'm Blake Wrege!
 I'm a full time Student at WMU and a part time computer technician for the College of Arts and Sciences.
 This website will forever be a work in progress as I am always striving to find ways to improve.</p>

 List of posts